Jordan-Dennis/Miyake/To Do's.md

 # To Do's:
  - I need to look into |> operator to simplify the global namespace instead of using local namespaces.
  - Save the results at the end
  - I am currently being a bad programmer by not using dataframes,jl
  - I should probably also use CSV fuck.
  - This mioght bring my code under the goal
+ - I really need two files.

+## File One
+ - Generates the dataset

+## File Two
+ - Analyses the data.

 # Plan
  - function to multithread solvers in batches (yet to come)